“You blow in this end of the trombone and sound comes out of the other end and disrupts the universe.” – Roswell Rudd

 Yeah, that was with Terry and his band NRBQ.
 The group had achieved an organic sound after years of being together on the road.
 Factoring myself in with them was inspirational.
 Wozzek’s was an unusual approach to musicalized storytelling.
 Also, on Allen’s Wozzek’s album are two tracks of my music, Concentration Suite, and Bonehead.
-At the time, I was firmly focused on the compositional process, so I recommended these pieces as resources dealing with that.
+I was firmly focused on the compositional process, so I recommended these pieces as resources dealing with that.

 1996 was a banner year in terms of recordings: Out and About with Steve Swell, Rumors of an Incident with Elton Dean, Black with Keith Tippett and Terrible NRBQ with NewSense.

-I like to think that Steve Swell was the person who officially brought me out of retirement, although I wouldn’t exactly call it that.
+I like to think that Steve Swell was the person who officially brought me out of retirement, although I wouldn’t call it that.
 In 1997, I played and recorded with Elton’s band and recorded with NewSense.

 You also recorded The Unheard Herbie Nichols, as a leader.

-After doing the thing with Steve Swell at Cadence, I got the idea to do something I wanted to do for a long time, music that I worked on with Herbie Nichols.
-It was important to me to see how I had grown since 1963.
-I took the idea to some friends in Buffalo, New York that I had been playing music with on and off.
+After doing the thing with Steve Swell at Cadence, I got the idea to do something I wanted to do for a long time, music I worked on with Herbie Nichols.
+It was important to see how I had grown since 1963.
+I took the idea to some friends in Buffalo, New York I had been playing music with on and off.
 We recorded fifteen songs and the album in one weekend.